 In Web2 applications, big tech companies, such as Google and Facebook, addressed that pain point and extended the portability of users’ identities to other apps.
 In many Web2 apps, users can leverage their Google or Facebook identities as credentials to sign in to other applications, but that ease comes with risk.
 If your Google account is hacked, for example, that could mean multiple accounts are compromised.

 In Web3 applications, user identity is managed by wallets.
-A wallet is a unique address on a blockchain that provides a user with an identity and a place to store their digital assets.
+A wallet refers to a unique address on a blockchain that provides a user with an identity and a place to store their digital assets.
 Wallets serve as a means of establishing users’ identities using public-private key cryptography.
 Public keys are used to encrypt data, and private keys are used to decrypt them.
 The possession of the correct combination of the public and private keys establishes the identity of the user.

 Wallets also serve as the primary medium of interaction.
 They enable users to:

-• Buy, hold, and sell digital assets
+- Buy, hold, and sell digital assets

-• Send and receive digital assets from other accounts
+- Send and receive digital assets from other accounts

-• Connect to apps
+- Connect to apps

-In the Bitcoin ecosystem, users have many wallets they can choose from, including Leather and Xverse Wallet.
+In the Bitcoin ecosystem, users have many wallets they can choose from, including Leather and Xverse.
 In the Ethereum ecosystem, there is a range of wallet options too, including MetaMask and Rainbow, among others.
 In both ecosystems, these wallets are available as a combination of browser extensions, mobile applications, or desktop applications.

 There are also emerging naming systems, which are another approach to identity management in Web3.
 These systems allow users to register a “name” which becomes associated with their blockchain address (or wallet).

-For example, BNS on Bitcoin allows users to register a .btc name (like name.btc), and UMA is a universal money address on Lightning.
+For example, BNS on Bitcoin allows users to register a .btc name (like name.btc) and .locker to connect Web2 and Web3 domains, and UMA is a universal money address on Lightning.
 In Ethereum, you have ENS, which enables you to create a .eth name.
-Note: these naming systems are often used in conjunction with a user’s wallet (e.g. a name is a human-readable identifier for a wallet’s corresponding blockchain address).

-The UI/UX for Web3 Apps
+The Front End for Web3 Apps

 Just as in Web2, a user’s email or phone number is used for identity management; in Web3, the user’s wallet address is used for identification and authorization.